neiji93/Crypto-currency-project-1---Champo/README.md

 let me tell you that according to my ecent formulas and classes that securing medical datas seems to be linked with libraries that you use in any os.
  I will use physics to implement some parts of this OS or use fully physics to do that because of my recent resedarches in physics : exp(11^2)=cos(x)+i*sin(x).
+ This is possible in physics to start with this formula first because of log(x).
+Now I have to create a folder OS/Logarithm/Scheduller/CeramicsAlternativesTwiceReuse.h because civil buildings were described by me in a former repository.
+I mean log(x) = 0 <=> -Inf.
+Then, exp(11^2) wiill never reach -Inf by intuition and then, ceramicsAlternatives can be reused as a scheduller or maybe somewhere else later.